yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/two-gateways-with-docker-compose.md

 ---

-Spinning up another Tyk Gateway with our [pro-demo-repo](https://github.com/TykTechnologies/tyk-pro-docker-demo) is very simple.
+Managing another Tyk Gateway with our [pro-demo-repo](https://github.com/TykTechnologies/tyk-pro-docker-demo) is a case of mounting the config file into a new volume and declaring a new Gateway service but exposed on a different port.
-All you need to do is add a few lines to docker-compose.yml and docker-compose.yml and `up` your docker-compose as usual.
+You will need to make some minor modifications to `docker-compose.yml` and `docker-local.yml` and start your services as usual `docker-compose up -f docker-compose.yml -f docker-local.yml up`.

 > **Please note**: This will only work with an appropriate license.
 The free license is for development purposes and would allow running Tyk's platform with one Gateway.
 If you want to test Tyk with more please contact us here  info@tyk.io and we will be happy to discuss your case and PoC requirements.

-1. Add the following to docker-local.yml
+1. Add the following to `docker-local.yml`
     ```yml
      tyk-gateway2:
         volumes:
         - ./confs/tyk.conf:/opt/tyk-gateway/tyk.conf
     ```

-2. Add the following to docker-compose.yml (after `tyk-gateway` definition):
+2. Add the following to `docker-compose.yml` (after `tyk-gateway` definition):
 ```yml
   tyk-gateway2:
      image: tykio/tyk-gateway:latest